 - aloe vera gel

-Coconut Oil is used in many health and beauty regimes.
-It has skin healing properties and contains anti-fungal and antibacterial fatty acids.
+Coconut Oil: It is used in many health and beauty regimes.
+Coconut oil has skin healing properties and contains anti-fungal and antibacterial fatty acids.

-Aloe Vera gel comes from the aloe plant.
+Aloe Vera Gel: This gel comes from the aloe plant.
 This jelly like substance found inside the leaves can be rubbed directly on a burn.
 It promotes circulation and inhibits the growth of bacteria.

 You can make your own aloe vera gel using the juice from an aloe plant.
 However, it spoils quickly and if very messy so most folks purchase the commercial variety ready to use.